zheguang/Notebook/Kafka/diskless-summary.md

 ## Diskless KIPs status update

 The Kafka community faces an unprecedented challenge with three concurrent proposals all addressing cross-AZ replication costs.
-Discussions have **stalled for over two months as of August 2025**, with authors hesitant to proceed due to competing proposals.
+Discussions have evoloved gradually as of November 2025, with authors and the community taking time to proceed to consider pros and cons of the proposals.

 ### Timeline of Major Discussion Points